 A recommendation letter that gets approved on first read tends to share the same shape:

-• It compares bundle cost against plan allocation, addresses platform exclusivity if relevant, and confirms the lowest-cost model.
+- It compares bundle cost against the plan allocation, addresses platform exclusivity if relevant, and confirms the lowest-cost model.

 This is not a longer letter than the clinical-style version.
 It is often shorter.
 The work is in the structure, not the volume.